philipturner/swift-opencl/README.md

 ## Tips

 Most properties of OpenCL types take a non-negligible time to retrieve, making multiple function calls under the hood.
 When possible, retrieve them once and reuse the retrieved value.
+This rule of thumb may also apply to using Metal.

 ```swift
 // ❌